-Saddleback College has offered the Santander, Spain Study Abroad Program for twenty-three consecutive years.
-In Summer 2017, a group of 15 or more students will study Spanish language, culture, and history from June 30, 2017 through July 31, 2017.
-Fifteen students participated in Summer 2016.
+Saddleback College has offered the Santander, Spain Study Abroad Program for twenty-four consecutive years.
+In summer 2019, a group of 12 or more students will study Spanish language, culture, and history from June 28, 2019 through July 30, 2019.
+Twenty one students participated in summer 2017.
 The faculty advisor will accompany the students on their arrival flight, as well as the duration of the program in Santander.

 Students will enroll in a minimum of 11 units of Saddleback courses and will attend classes Monday through Friday.
 Professors at Colegio Miguel Unamuno will teach the courses, adhering to Saddleback’s course outlines.
-The average number of units taken per student in summer 2016 was 11 units.
-The program includes more than 40 weekly hours of instruction in addition to Sunday excursions to cultural and historic sites.
+The program includes more than 40 weekly hours of instruction in addition to Saturday and Sunday excursions to cultural and historic sites.

 Accommodations for the students are in approved home-stays, including meals.
 The faculty advisor will be provided a single room for two nights in a hotel in Madrid (arrival night and departure night) and a one bedroom apartment while in Santander and is responsible for meals.
 All accommodations are within easy walking distance from Colegio Miguel de Unamuno.
-For additional information regarding this program that is not addressed on this webpage, please refer to Carmenmara Hernandez-Bravo, whose contact information is given at the end of this webpage.
+You may contact Carmenmara Hernandez-Bravo, whose complete contact information is given on the program’s webpage.

 Program Components Included in the Student Fee

-- 24-hour/7-day on-site services of a Travel & Education (T&E) Coordinator for the duration of the program.
-Saddleback College’s assigned point-person with presence during all group activities and available 24 hours for all group needs
+- 24 hour / 7 day on-site services of a T&E Coordinator for the duration of the program.
+SADDLEBACK COLLEGE - SOCCCD’S assigned point person with presence during all group activities and available 24 hours for all group needs.

 - Tapas tour in the evening upon arrival in Madrid